-In 2017, paddlefish tagging started on April 25th and continued until May12th, when crews tagged our 618th paddlefish (Figure 1).
-Since tagging was initiated in 1977, 8,825 paddlefish have been tagged and 1,144 tagged paddlefish have been recaptured during annual drift netting surveys.
-On average, approximately 11.5% of the paddlefish captured in our drift nets is comprised of recaptured fish.
-In 2017, 20.9% of the paddlefish observed during our netting efforts were recaptured fish (Figure 1).
+In 2019, paddlefish tagging started on April 23rd and continued until May 10th, when crews tagged our 171st paddlefish (Figure 1).
+River flows in 2019 were high, which greatly reduced our sampling efficiency (Figure 1).
+Since tagging was initiated in 1977, 9,084 paddlefish have been tagged and 1,231 tagged paddlefish have been recaptured during annual drift netting surveys.
+On average, approximately 12% of the paddlefish captured in our drift nets is comprised of recaptured fish.
+In 2019, 26.9% of the paddlefish observed during our netting efforts were recaptured fish (Figure 1).
 Based on the tagging and recapture data, the reproductive periodicity of male paddlefish is one to two years and for females every two to three years.
 Since 1973, FWP has monitored the number of female paddlefish weighing greater than 90 pounds captured during our tagging efforts (Figure 2).
 This data has confirmed a long-standing hypothesis that as Fort Peck Reservoir aged, the productivity within the reservoir would gradually decrease, resulting in smaller female paddlefish with lower fecundity.
 However, our data has shown a positive response in paddlefish condition and weight when Fort Peck Reservoir fills after several years of low pool conditions (nutrient plume; Figure 2).
-In 2017, 8.2% of all female paddlefish captured during our tagging efforts weighed more than 90 pounds (Figure 2).
-Females captured in 2017 averaged 71.2 pounds.
+In 2019, five female paddlefish captured during our tagging efforts weighed more than 90 pounds (Figure 2).
+Females captured in 2019 averaged 69.9 pounds (n=69).

-Since tagging was initiated in 1977, a total of 1,027-tagged paddlefish have been reported as harvested, which is about 11.4% of all tagged paddlefish.
+Since tagging was initiated in 1977, a total of 1,097-tagged paddlefish have been reported as harvested, which is about 12.1% of all tagged paddlefish.
 While paddlefish anglers are encouraged to report catches of tagged fish, reporting rates have been low in years when on-site creel surveys are not conducted.
-In 2017, 43-tagged paddlefish were reported as harvested and 10-tagged paddlefish were reported as snagged and released, anglers harvested 10 paddlefish tagged in 2017.
+In 2019, 32-tagged paddlefish were reported as harvested and 18-tagged paddlefish were reported as snagged and released, anglers harvested 4 paddlefish tagged in 2019.

 Figure 1.
-Number of paddlefish tagged and recaptured during spring gillnetting efforts from 1992-2017.
+Number of paddlefish tagged and recaptured during spring gillnetting efforts from 1992-2019.

 Figure 2.
-Percent of female paddlefish captured during adult tagging efforts weighing more than 90 pounds from 1973-2017.
+Percent of female paddlefish captured during adult tagging efforts weighing more than 90 pounds from 1973-2019.

-Preliminary Population Estimates
+Preliminary Population Estimates and Exploitation

-Estimates of population size of the recruited portion of the Fort Peck stock were developed from 1993 through 2017 based on mark recapture sampling associated with gill netting and tagging, conducted prior to and during the paddlefish snagging season.
+Estimates of population size of the recruited portion of the Fort Peck stock were developed from 1993 through 2019 based on mark recapture sampling associated with gill netting and tagging, conducted prior to and during the paddlefish snagging season.
 Point estimates and confidence intervals were developed using two approaches for estimate verification purposes: a modified Schnabel estimate and a modified Peterson estimate.
 Modifications, which allow for multiple years of marking and recapture data, were necessary because only a fraction of the recruited paddlefish stock matures and migrates upstream in a given year.

 Population estimates were obtained using mark-recapture data and the Peterson-Lincoln estimator (or Peterson estimator).
 Four separate estimates were performed.
 Years with no reported harvest (1997, 1999, 2001, 2003, and 2004) and one year with limited tagging effort (i.e. 2008 with only 22 new fish being tagged) were excluded.
-In 2017, the four estimates suggest an adult population consisting of approximately 18,000 paddlefish (95% CI 12,000 - 20,000).
-Questions have been raised about the viability of these estimate models and more research is being conducted on a number of models/methods to estimate the population sizes of all stocks in the future.
+In 2019, the four estimates suggest an adult population consisting of approximately 18,000 paddlefish (95% CI 12,000 - 20,000).